Wilcox men sweep New Year’s 5K

-The Wilcox men took first, second and third place Sunday at the New Year’s Day 5K race hosted by Salida Parks and Recreation, with Elijah finishing first with a time of 17 minutes, 34 second, Zeke finishing second at 17:40 and their father Kenny finishing third at 18:25.
+The Wilcox men took first, second and third place Sunday at the New Year’s Day 5K race hosted by Salida Parks and Recreation, with Elijah, 18, finishing first with a time of 17 minutes, 34 seconds, Zeke, 15, finishing second at 17:40 and their father, Kenny, finishing third at 18:25.

-Elijah, who graduated from Salida High School last year is current at the Air Force Academy, while Zeke will is an incoming junior at the high school, where their father is the head cross-country coach.
+Elijah, who graduated from Salida High School last year, is currently studying at the Air Force Academy, while Zeke is a sophomore at the high school, where their father is the cross-country head coach.

-Elijah said he though the race had “pretty perfect conditions,” while Zeke said he thought it was fun.
+Elijah said he thought the race had “pretty perfect conditions,” while Zeke said he thought it was fun.

+Mercedes Sieglecaither finished first in the women’s division with a time of 20:34.
+She described the race as “great and unexpected,” saying she spent most of the race “chasing a choo choo the whole way,” referring to Don Stocks, who finished just ahead of her at 20:20.

+Darryll Fry, 83, was the oldest male in the race and finished 79th with a time of 44:45.
+Adelaide Leavens, 62, was the oldest female finishing with a time of 31:38 in 46th place.

 Mercedes Sieglecaither finished first in the women’s division with a time of 20:34.
 She described the race as “great and unexpected,” saying she spent most of the race “chasing a choo-choo the whole way,” referring to Don Stacks, who finished just ahead of her with a 20:20.